 The product is shipped to the customer in China either directly via direct-shipping or through a warehouse in a free-trade zone.
 The VAT, customs fees, and delivery fees to the customer are then passed on to the customer.
 Sellers have to consider this when determining the final retail price, together with the marketing fee, management cost, and own profit margin.

 The CBEC China holds a specific distinction where international companies can sell their products to Chinese customers at preferential duty rates and without a license to operate a business in the country.

-Since January 2019, The Chinese Ministry of Finance introduced new regulations for cross border purchases.
+In January 2019, The Chinese Ministry of Finance introduced new regulations for cross-border purchases.
 The most relevant ones for CBEC in China are: